 Brinkworth, which lies 32km north of the major regional town of Clare, has a population of approximately 200.

 Why not ask to look at the locally-produced "Magpie Creek Junction" history book in the hotel or museum and immerse yourself in memories of this former bustling railway centre.

 Talk to the locals—you’ll find people are happy to share their town with you.

 Relax with a drink and a meal in town, enjoy a picnic in the Memorial Gardens or have a barbeque at Stockyard Reserve.

-Spend a night or two at the Travellers' Overnight Stay camp site and really explore the town’s attractions, including the History Museum which can be opened for you on request.
+Spend a night or two at the Travellers' Overnight Stay camp site or the Country Lodge B&B (details below) and really explore the town’s attractions, including the History Museum which can be opened for you on request.